Why Do Fireflies Glow? Learn About Lightning Bugs

 More Fun Firefly Facts

 • Fireflies taste horrible to predators like birds and mice.
-They release a bitter defensive chemical when eaten, which helps to keep predators away.
+When eaten, they release a bitter defensive chemical that helps to keep predators away.

 • All fireflies are bioluminescent as larvae (which is why the larvae are often called glowworms), but not all of them shine as adults.
 The fireflies that lose their ability to make light use scent to find mates instead.